 Sucden’s Russian agricultural businesses are located in the Lipetsk, Penza and Krasnodar regions.
-We farm approximately 160,000 hectares in total and produce around 1,500,000 tonnes of sugar beet, which equates to nearly 50 per cent of the sugar beet processed in our Russian mills.
+We farm more than 180,000 hectares in total and produce around 1,500,000 tonnes of sugar beet, which equates to nearly 50 per cent of the sugar beet processed in our Russian mills.
 Through crop rotation we also produce more than 200,000 tonnes of grain each year.

 The production of sugar beet for our own mills is the priority crop.
 However, we rotate land cultivation and grow various other crops including wheat, barley and malting barley, sunflower, peas and corn.
 We also have a herd of more than 1,500 cows and produce milk at each farm.

 Part of the community

 Sucden plays an important role in the local communities around each farm.
 Although we use modern agricultural methods and equipment, large parts of our activities are labor intensive by their very nature.
 As such, we are a significant employer with approximately 1,500 permanent and 500 seasonal workers.